vpsfreecz/haveapi/README.md

 If the user is authenticated when requesting self-description, only allowed resources, actions and parameters will be returned.

-## Input/output formats
-For now, the only supported input/output format is JSON.

 ## Available clients
 These clients completely rely on the API description and can be used for all